mide/minecraft-overviewer/README.md

   Set to the version of Minecraft the world is based from (Like `1.14`).
 Used for textures.

 ### Optional

 - `ADDITIONAL_ARGS`
   Default Value: _null_.
 Set to contain any additional arguments you'd like to pass into `overviewer.py`.

+- `CONFIG_LOCATION`
+  Default Value: `/home/minecraft/config.py`.
+Set to a different path to override the provided configuration.
+This only makes sense if you have a different configuration in a volume.

 - `RENDER_MAP`
   Default Value: `true`.
 Set to `false` if you do not want to render the map.
 This is useful for POI only-updates.